AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/01-overview.rst

 * Contract for Behavior

-  * Defines teh set of methods a type must implement
+  * Defines the set of methods a type must implement

 * Abstraction Tool